 - Keep your nipples dry by replacing any nursing pads often.
 Some brands of disposable breast pads may cause irritation.

 - Use natural laundry detergents and avoid the use of perfume.
 Keep your clothes away from bleach.

-- Stress is a huge trigger for eczema on nipples.
+- Stress is a massive trigger for eczema on nipples.
 I know it's not an easy one to control, but keep this in mind.

 - Your diet definitely has a role to play.
 You may be experiencing an allergic reaction to a specific food.
 Dairy and sugar are common allergens.
-A gluten sensitivity can also lead to skin issues.
+Gluten sensitivity can also lead to skin issues.

 - Get your Iron levels tested.
 Your body is better equipped to heal itself when your red blood count and Iron levels are good.
 Desiccated liver caps are the healthiest source.

 - Scratching will definitely worsen symptoms as well as pose as an infection risk.

 - Avoiding hot showers are recommended.
 Be mindful of other harmful ingredients in shampoos or soaps while showering.

 - Always rinse off after a swim in chlorinated water.

 - Some mothers may be allergic to spandex, latex and dying agents.
 All of these can be found in most tops and bras.
 It's best to switch to organic, untreated, undyed, 100% cotton.